Esther Hermitte: Early life and education

 Hermitte studied at the Faculty of Philosophy and Letters of the University of Buenos Aires.
-She completed a bachelor's degree in History and later specialized in Social Anthropology.
-After that she won a scholarship from the National Scientific and Technical Research Council (CONICET), which was directed by Bernardo Houssay.
+She completed a bachelor's degree in history and later specialized in social anthropology.
+After that she won a scholarship from the National Scientific and Technical Research Council, which was directed by Bernardo Houssay.

 Field work

-In 1958 Hermitte moved to the University of Chicago in the United States, where she assisted with the Social Systems courses.
+In 1958 Hermitte moved to the University of Chicago in the United States, where she assisted with the social systems courses.
 The following year she was sent to Mexico together with linguist R. Radhakrishnan and interpreter Alberto Méndez Tobilla to conduct field work with the Mayan community of Pinola, Villa Las Rosas in the state of Chiapas.
-As a result of several years of work and subsequent analysis of "Social mobility in a bicultural community in Chiapas" and "Supernatural power and social control", Hermitte received her degree of "Master of Arts" in 1965 and "Philosophical Doctor" in 1964.
+As a result of several years of work and subsequent analysis of "Social mobility in a bicultural community in Chiapas" and "Supernatural power and social control", Hermitte received a Master of Arts in 1965 and Philosophical Doctor in 1964.
 She received the Roy D. Albert Prize for her master thesis and the Bobbs Merryl Award for her doctoral thesis.